styrus05/iot/sample/raspberryPi/README.md

 6. Optional steps to add the subscribe.py as a daemon
    - follow the instructions listed here https://www.raspberrypi.org/documentation/linux/usage/systemd.md
+   - Note: don't use ~ in the path, use absolute path /home/pi/Documents/code instead of ~/Documents/code
+   - Note: provide the working directory where the code file (subscribe.py).
    - a sample service file is available in rpiScanner.service
    - edit the file to put the correct certificate path
    - then copy this file in /etc/systemd/system/ folder